 Free vs Paid

 The app is completely free, but ad-supported.
-With a YouTube Red subscription — $10 per month — you can get rid of ads, download music for offline playback, and listen in audio-only mode.
-Though there have been some criticisms of YouTube Red since its launch.
+With a YouTube Music subscription — $10 per month — you can get rid of ads, download music for offline playback, and listen in audio-only mode.
+If you’re a YouTube Premium subscriber, you’ll get YouTube Music bundled in with your subscription for free.

 Google Play Music comes pre-installed on most Android smartphones these days, but if you don’t have it, you can always get it for free right on the Play Store.
 And you should!
 Play Music is oft-considered to be one of the best Android music players.